-2014 - present: Batman 1966 TV Series Dolls
+Batman 1966 TV Series Dolls: 2014 - present

 Due to a complication over the rights to the Classic Batman TV series, merchandise based directly on the hugely popular program has been scarce since the late 1970s.
-Miraculously, more than 30 years later in 2014, it seems that all parties involved in the ownership of the program have settled their differences and allowed the show to be licenced once again!!!
+Miraculously, more than 30 years later in 2014, it seems that all parties involved in the ownership of the program have settled their differences and allowed the show to be licensed once again!!!

 The complete TV series has also at long last made it's way onto DVD, having never been previously available in any home video format.
 Only the movie based on the TV series, also from 1966, was available on VHS and other home video formats.
 As Fans of the show are now finally able to watch every episode once again, many toy companies have taken this opportunity to offer the long awaited for memorabilia based on this classic TV program.